NKI-AI/direct/projects/cvpr2022_recurrentvarnet/README.rst

 `Recurrent Variational Network: A Deep Learning Inverse Problem Solver applied to the task of Accelerated MRI Reconstruction <https://arxiv.org/abs/2111.09639>`__ (pre-print version) accepted in CVPR 2022.

 .. image::  https://user-images.githubusercontent.com/71031687/158409764-f83df10f-1118-4e9f-9131-2946120c4ff5.png
+   :scale: 50 %
+   :alt: map to buried treasure

+   This is the caption of the figure (a simple paragraph).

+   The legend consists of all elements after the caption.
+In this case, the legend consists of this paragraph and the following
+   table:

 Datasets
 --------